X-ray: Hazards discovered

 With the widespread experimentation with X‑rays after their discovery in 1895 by scientists, physicians, and inventors came many stories of burns, hair loss, and worse in technical journals of the time.
-In February 1896, Professor John Daniel and Dr. William Lofland Dudley of Vanderbilt University reported hair loss after Dr. Dudley was X-rayed.
+In February 1896, Professor John Daniel and William Lofland Dudley of Vanderbilt University reported hair loss after Dudley was X-rayed.
 A child who had been shot in the head was brought to the Vanderbilt laboratory in 1896.
 Before trying to find the bullet, an experiment was attempted, for which Dudley "with his characteristic devotion to science" volunteered.
 Daniel reported that 21 days after taking a picture of Dudley's skull (with an exposure time of one hour), he noticed a bald spot 2 in in diameter on the part of his head nearest the X-ray tube: "A plate holder with the plates towards the side of the skull was fastened and a coin placed between the skull and the head.
-The tube was fastened at the other side at a distance of one-half inch [.5 in] from the hair."
+The tube was fastened at the other side at a distance of one-half-inch [.5 in] from the hair."

-In August 1896, Dr. HD.
-Hawks, a graduate of Columbia College, suffered severe hand and chest burns from an X-ray demonstration.
+In August 1896, H. D. Hawks, a graduate of Columbia College, suffered severe hand and chest burns from an X-ray demonstration.
 It was reported in Electrical Review and led to many other reports of problems associated with X-rays being sent in to the publication.
 Many experimenters including Elihu Thomson at Edison's lab, William J. Morton, and Nikola Tesla also reported burns.
 Elihu Thomson deliberately exposed a finger to an X-ray tube over a period of time and suffered pain, swelling, and blistering.
 Other effects were sometimes blamed for the damage including ultraviolet rays and (according to Tesla) ozone.
 Many physicians claimed there were no effects from X-ray exposure at all.
-On August 3, 1905, in San Francisco, California, Elizabeth Fleischman, an American X-ray pioneer, died from complications as a result of her work with X-rays.
+On 3 August 1905, in San Francisco, California, Elizabeth Fleischman, an American X-ray pioneer, died from complications as a result of her work with X-rays.

 Hall-Edwards developed a cancer (then called X-ray dermatitis) sufficiently advanced by 1904 to cause him to write papers and give public addresses on the dangers of X-rays.
 His left arm had to be amputated at the elbow in 1908, and four fingers on his right arm soon thereafter, leaving only a thumb.
+His amputated left hand was placed at Birmingham University as a specimen.
 He died of cancer in 1926.
-His left hand is kept at Birmingham University.